-If you want learn how to start a travel blog for your family and friends, there’s an easy solution–WordPress.com can set you up with a blog to keep everybody back home updated on your travels.
+Before we get started, if you’re just looking to start a travel blog for your family and friends, there’s an easy solution–you can set up a free blog on WordPress.com to keep everybody back home updated on your travels.

-But if you’re serious about learning how to start a travel blog, and if you want to become successful at it, there’s a little bit more to it.
-To be perfectly honest, building a successful travel blog is hard work.
+But if you’re serious about making a travel blog, and if you want to become successful at it, there’s a little bit more to it.
+To be perfectly honest, building a successful travel blog is hard work and it does require a small investment up front (about $100 to get started).
 But if you hope to make money from it someday, or even travel for free, I guarantee you it’s well worth it.

-For example, I picked travelFREAK because its short, brand-able, and it’s memorable.
+I picked travelFREAK because its short, brandable, and it’s memorable.
 It should mean something to you, and should bring depth to your style and your niche.
-Here are some examples of other travel blogs who have branded themselves well in a specific niche:

 Getting creative with your name can be tough these days.
 Words like Wandering, Adventurous, Nomadic, and Vagabond have all been well-used, so try to think outside the box.
 If you have an idea for a name but aren’t totally sure, feel free to send me a message and we can bounce some ideas around!
 I love that kind of stuff.

 WordPress is the number one blogging and website platform on the Internet today, and it’s the only framework I recommend.
-The wide variety of themes and plugins that are available make it the most versatile and easy to use blogging solution on the web.
-I also use it to run this site.
+The wide variety of themes and plugins that are available make it the most versatile and easy-to-use blogging solution on the web.

 Luckily, Bluehost has a fully functional control panel which makes it incredibly easy to set up and install WordPress.
 Select WordPress from their control panel and install everything in just one click.

 WordPress has a huge database of free themes, which you can look through here, and they make a great starting point.
 If you really want to spruce things up a little, I recommend picking a premium theme.
-It shouldn’t cost more than $50, and it will give you a more unique design, more advanced options, and greater control over how your new travel blog looks.
+It will likely cost $50-$100, and it will give you a unique design, more advanced options, and greater control over how your new travel blog looks.